evfro/recsys19_hybridsvd/README.md

 * ScaledSVD.ipynb
 * ScaledHybridSVD.ipynb

-You need to change the `data_labels` variable in the `Experiment setup` section from
+You need to change the `data_labels` variable in the `Experiment setup` section of each notebook from
 ```python
 data_labels = ['ML1M', 'ML10M', 'BX']
 ```